Dining for a Cooler Planet

 Each Dining for a Cooler Planet event is unique and showcases a diverse array of innovative practices within the realm of food production, preparation, and consumption, all aimed at mitigating and combatting carbon emissions.
 These initiatives represent a crucial response to the pressing challenges posed by climate change.

-In the Fall of 2023 UMass Dining Sustainability hosted three Dining for a Cooler Planet events that celebrated resilient local farmers, indigenous foodways, and kelp as a superfood for people and the planet.
+In the 2024-2025 academic year UMass Dining Sustainability hosted three Dining for a Cooler Planet events that celebrated resilient local farmers, indigenous foodways, and sustainable seafood.

-October 2023: What Indigenous Foodways Teach Us About Climate Action Featuring Chef Juli Vanderhoop
+October 2024: What Indigenous Foodways Teach Us About Climate Action Featuring Chef Sherry Pocknett